 5. Thinkware F800 Pro

-Speed camera alerts, night mode and a factory-fit look
+The F800 Pro brings speed camera alerts, night mode and a factory-fit look

 Video quality: 1080p | Integrated GPS: Yes | Screen: No

 If you want a dash cam which looks like it was fitted to your car in the factory, the Thinkware F800 Pro is for you.
 It’s designed to fit snugly up against the top of your windscreen, behind the rear-view mirror and neatly out of the way.
 The Pro model can also be hard-wired to your car’s battery, meaning it will boot up when you turn the key, continue recording while parked, and leave your car’s 12V socket free for other uses, like charging your phone.
 There’s also an enhanced night vision setting to improve low-light videos, speed camera alerts, and the option to fit a rear-facing camera too.
 There’s no touchscreen, which could be seen as a negative, but Wi-Fi means it’s easy enough to connect the camera to your smartphone to view recordings and alter the settings.

 You get full HD video and a 2.0-inch display at a bargain price

 Video quality: 1080p | Viewing angle: 150 degrees | Integrated GPS: No | Display: 2.0-inches LCD